-Year Six will be selling poppies in aid of the Royal British Legion's appeal in the lead up to our special Remembrance Day collective worship in school on November 10th.
-Each class will be bringing letters made from poppies to spell out the first two lines of John McCrae's famous poem "In Flanders fields".
+Year Six sold poppies in aid of the Royal British Legion's appeal in the lead up to our special Remembrance Day collective worship in school on November 10th.
+Each class brought letters made from poppies to spell out the first two lines of John McCrae's famous poem "In Flanders fields".

-We have also been delighted to be helping as sports leaders each lunchtime with groups from our class supporting the fun being had by each class doing sports activities on the field, lead by a coach.
+We have are delighted to be helping as sports leaders each lunchtime with groups from our class supporting the fun being had by each class doing sports activities on the field, lead by a coach.

-Once again, we are supporting the work of Operation Christmas Child which delivers boxes of Christmas happiness to children all over the world who otherwise would not have any gifts.
+Once again, we supported the work of Operation Christmas Child which delivers boxes of Christmas happiness to children all over the world who otherwise would not have any gifts.

-We have begun our visits to Sandalwood - each Friday a small group from the class takes the goodies we have baked for Design Technology to be tested by our customers (and of course friends) and enjoy a chat and some games.
+We continue our visits to Sandalwood - each Friday a small group from the class takes the goodies we have baked for Design Technology to be tested by our customers (and of course friends) and enjoy a chat and some games.
 The visits are enjoyed by our children and the residents alike and have lead to a good relationship being built up over many years.
-We look forward to residents joining us for our mince pie morning when the class will sing a selection of Christmas songs and we hope that we can in turn visit and do some carol singing at Sandalwood.
+We look forward to residents joining us for our mince pie morning when the class will sing a selection of Christmas songs and we will be doing some carol singing at Sandalwood on Friday December 15 .

 TRIP TO SEE JOSEPH